 - Difficulty storing urine.

-Over time, the bladder muscle contractions or spasms might intensify because the ring leader- the brain- cannot send signals to stop the bladder’s reflex and end the show.
-This makes it hard for your bladder to fill up all the way because it’s contracting faster and more often, stopping your bladder from stretching.
+Over time, the bladder muscle contractions or spasms might intensify because your brain can’t send signals to stop the bladder’s reflex.
+This makes it hard for your bladder to fill up because it’s contracting faster and more often, preventing it from stretching.
 When this happens, the bladder walls thicken, making the bladder work harder than it needs to, causing the muscles to become stiff.

 When these injuries occur, your bladder function is impacted slightly differently, where the bladder muscle becomes flaccid or weak.
 The bladder reflex is impacted and results in diminished: